-Many features, like image optimisation, doesn’t even need a plugin.
+Many features, like image optimisation, don’t even need a plugin.
 Image optimization can as easily be done with server tools like imagemagick via command line and SSH.

 The fact is that every line of code you add to WordPress will increase your loading times.
-And all plugins slow down your site, but for some well built or small plugins the performance impact is so small you don’t notice it.
+And all plugins slow down your site, but for some well built or small plugins the performance impact is negligible.

 When installing plugins, you must test your WordPress website both before and after.
 What’s the performance impact of the plugin?
 Is it worth it?
 Again, “must have” vs. “nice to have”.